Debtor’s Guide to Individual Voluntary Arrangement (IVA)

-An Individual Voluntary Arrangement (IVA) is a legally binding and court-approved agreement a person makes with their creditors to pay all or part of their debts.
+An Individual Voluntary Arrangement (IVA) is a legally binding, court-approved agreement a person makes with their creditors to pay all or part of their debts.

-The procedures for Individual Voluntary Arrangements (IVAs) and Company Voluntary Arrangements are almost identical.
+The procedures for Individual Voluntary Arrangements (IVAs) and CVAs are almost identical.
 However, a protocol exists that simplifies the process for an IVA comprising consumer-based debts.

-When most of the debt has been acquired through regulated credit agreements such as bank loans and credit and cards, creditors are automatically compliant and must have a very good reason to reject the Individual Voluntary Arrangement.
+When most of the debt has been acquired through regulated credit agreements such as bank loans and credit and cards, creditors are automatically compliant and must have a good reason to reject the IVA.

 Pros and Cons

-It’s important to ensure the terms of the Individual Voluntary Arrangement are in your best interest and right for you.
+It’s important to ensure the terms of the Individual Voluntary Arrangement are right for you.
 Each proposal is different, and in many instances the monthly contributions could be significantly lower than what creditors propose.

 Many Individual Voluntary Arrangements fail to survive the duration, and as a consequence bankruptcy becomes inevitable.

-To avoid this happening to you, never enter an Individual Voluntary Arrangement without 1st seeking professional, independent advice to guide you through the proposal stage.
+To avoid this happening to you, never enter an IVA without 1st seeking professional, independent advice to guide you through the proposal stage.

 Applying for an IVA

-To apply for an Individual Voluntary Arrangement, you must approach an insolvency practitioner to facilitate the agreement.
-Insolvency practitioners are known as 'nominees' before the proposal is agreed and 'supervisors' afterwards.
-Your insolvency practitioner will help you calculate how much and how frequently you can afford to pay.
+To apply for an Individual Voluntary Arrangement, you must approach an insolvency practitioner (IP) to facilitate the agreement.
+IPs are known as 'nominees' before the proposal is agreed and 'supervisors' afterwards.
+Your IP will help you calculate how much and how frequently you can afford to pay.
 Part of their job is to collect money from you before distributing those funds equally among your creditors.

 If you're unable to pay off all of your debts, the rest will be written off as an act of 'debt forgiveness'.
-The Individual Voluntary Arrangement will commence after creditors representing at least 75% of the total debt value agree to the proposal.
+The Individual Voluntary Arrangement commences after creditors representing at least 75% of the total debt value agree to the proposal.

 If you fail to keep up with your repayments, the supervisor will terminate the agreement and you could be made Bankrupt.
-You should seriously consider whether an Individual Voluntary Arrangement or an alternative such as bankruptcy is the best option for you.
-Contact I&L today for independent advice; or to find out if the terms of your Individual Voluntary Arrangement are practical and appropriate for your situation.
+You should consider whether an IVA or an alternative such as bankruptcy is the best option for you.
+Contact I&L today for independent advice, or to find out if the terms of your Individual Voluntary Arrangement are practical and appropriate for your situation.